Anthony Burgess: Novels

 Burgess kept working through his final illness and was writing on his deathbed.
 The late novel Any Old Iron is a generational saga of two families, one Russian-Welsh, the other Jewish, encompassing the sinking of the Titanic, World War I, the Russian Revolution, the Spanish Civil War, World War II, the early years of the State of Israel, and the rediscovery of Excalibur.
 A Dead Man in Deptford, about Christopher Marlowe, is a companion novel to Nothing Like the Sun.
 The verse novel Byrne was published posthumously.

 Burgess announced in a 1972 interview that he was writing a novel about the Black Prince which incorporated John Dos Passos's narrative techniques, although he never finished writing it.
-After Burgess's death, English writer Adam Roberts completed the novel, and it was published in 2018.
+After Burgess's death, English writer Adam Roberts completed the novel, and it was published in 2018 under the title The Black Prince.
 In 2019, a previously unpublished analysis of A Clockwork Orange was discovered titled, "The Clockwork Condition".
 It is structured as Burgess's philosophical musings on the novel that won him so much acclaim.